czl9707/notes-n-writings/as/developer/notes/linux_network.md

 ## Linux as Gateway

-The gateway is something that sits at the edge of a network and provides some functionality beyond routing and forwarding, Including filtering, address translation, load balancing, rate limiting and etc.
+The gateway is something that sits at the edge of a network and provides some functionality beyond routing and forwarding, Including filtering, NAT (network address translation), load balancing, rate limiting and etc.

 ### Filtering & Address Translation